Exanim/Exanim/README.md

 - 👋 Hi, I’m @Exanim
-- 👀 I’m interested in anything
-- 🌱 I’m currently working with C#
-- 📫 How to reach me: todorokiraden@gmail.com

 <!---
 Exanim/Exanim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.